NGO-Algorithm-Audit/Bias_scan/README.md

 ## This project is endorsed by:
 - Gabriel Geiger, Investigative Reporter Algorithms and Automated Decision-Making at Lighthouse Reports;
 - Marlies van Eck, Assistant Professor at Radboud University;
-- Laurens van der Maas, Data Scientist at AWS.
+- Laurens van der Maas, Data Scientist at AWS
+- Simone Maria Parazzoli.